LIT-Former: Linking In-plane and Through-plane Transformers for Simultaneous CT Image Denoising and Deblurring: Methods

 \subsection{Efficient Multi-Head Self-Attention Modules}

-Vision transformer~\cite{dosovitskiy2020image} with the self-attention mechanism has shown effective in many tasks.
+Vision transformer~\cite{dosovitskiy2020image} with the self-attention mechanism has shown effectiveness in many tasks.
 However, the standard self-attention~\cite{vaswani2017attention,dosovitskiy2020image} has quadratic complexity with respect to an input image, \ie, $\mathcal{O}\left(W^{2} H^{2}C\right)$ for the input size $C \times W \times H$.
-For 3D data such as CT volumes, the complexity is more challenging because input tokens increase cubically with the number of input slices.
+For 3D data such as CT volumes, the complexity is more challenging because input tokens increase cubically with both the image size and the number of input slices.
 That is, the traditional self-attention mechanism is computationally expensive for our task, and infeasible for current GPUs with limited memory.

-To address this issue, we propose \emph{efficient} multi-head self-attention modules (\attnblock) as shown in Fig.~\ref{networks}(b), which beneﬁts from the self-attention to capture long-range interactions and implementation of a generic 3D attention scheme via integrating in-plane and through-plane components.
+To address this issue, we propose \emph{efficient} multi-head self-attention modules (\attnblock) as shown in Fig.~\ref{networks}(b), which benefit from the self-attention to capture long-range interactions and implementation of a generic 3D attention scheme via integrating in-plane and through-plane components.
 By doing so, the two sub-tasks---in-plane denoising and through-plane deblurring---are integrated and the cubical complexity is avoided.
 The in-plane branch uses a transposed attention operation to compute the cross-covariance across feature channels~\cite{zamir2022restormer}, while the through-plane branch performs the standard attention operation~\cite{vaswani2017attention}.
+In the in-plane branch, we implement the multi-head attention in the channel dimension before the key-query dot product operation, similar to the previous work~\cite{zamir2022restormer}.
+In the through-plane branch, we implement the multi-head following the vanilla self-attention mechanism~\cite{vaswani2017attention,rombach2022high}.

-Speciﬁcally, let us assume that the feature map $\mat{F}_{l-1}$ is the input to the $l$-th block, we build the \attnblock block consisting of the in-plane branch (eMSM-I) and the through-plane branch (eMSM-T).
+Speciﬁcally, let us assume that the feature map $\mat{F}_{l-1}$ is the input to the $l$-th block, we build the \attnblock block consisting of the in-plane (eMSM-I) and through-plane branch (eMSM-T).
+We use the subscripts $\mathrm{in}$ and $\mathrm{th}$ to distinguish the functions, variables, and operations in the in-plane and through-plane branch, respectively.
 In the following, we elaborate eMSM-I and eMSM-T respectively.